arrigon/WGDetect/TranslatePipeline2/README.txt

 ### Purpose of the pipeline:
 - Compare input DNA sequences to a reference protein database
 - Keep only DNA sequences with hits in the protein DB
-- Excises, Frames and Translates the filtered DNA sequences to produce outputs that are ready to be clustered into gene familes or aligned (if providing sequences from a single gene family).
+- Extracts, Frames and Translates the filtered DNA sequences to produce outputs that are ready to be clustered into gene familes or aligned (if providing sequences from a single gene family).
 - Sequences that span over several genes are sliced into single CDS (that hopefully span the complete protein) the fasta headers are updated accordingly.